beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 ## AUTOMATIC1111

 This is a developer that created an web ui for stable diffusion.
 This is the ui adopted by most of the community.
 There are others, but tis is by far the most active.

+## r/StableDiffusion

+By far, the best place to learn more about stable diffusion is this [subreddit](https://www.reddit.com/r/StableDiffusion)

 # How

 You will need a google account.